 After successfully completing and reporting on at least two years of Pathway to Partnership Grants (one-year each) and receiving recommendations from United Way staff and volunteers, agencies/programs may be considered for United Way partnership status.
 The process to achieve partnership status takes approximately three years to complete.
 Approved agencies join the 110+ partnership agencies that receive ongoing, programmatic funding, and are subject to organizational and programmatic requirements.

-Note: No new Pathway to Partnership funding was awarded in 2015-2016.
-Unfortunately, it is unlikely that new Pathway to Partnership grants will be available for the 2016-2017 year.
-A decision will be made by the end of April and will be posted on this site.
-Thank you for your patience.
+Note: No new Pathway to Partnership funding was awarded in 2017-2018.
+Unfortunately, no new Pathway to Partnership grants will be available for the 2018-2019 year.

 - Agencies must have current 501(c)(3) tax-exempt status.